Usbac/wolff/docs/en/controller.md

 }
 ```

-Now if you want to call the controller method's when accessing some routes, you can add the following code to your web file.
+Now if you want to call the controller's method when accessing some routes, you can add the following code to your web file.

 system/web.php